uwmadisoncals/cals-main-plugins/warm-cache/readme.txt

 == Frequently Asked Questions ==
 = I have multiple (language / domain) sitemaps, but I can only add one sitemap! =
 > Use a sitemap index, pointing to all your (custom/sub)-sitemaps.
-Only add the sitemap main index file to the plugin
+Only add the sitemap main index file to the plugin.
+Do NOT have this in the custom file name: warmcache-sitemap.xml OR warmcache.
+Use this for example: supersitemap.xml or my_cache_sitemap.xml

 = How to disable logging completely (for very large sites)? =
 > Set a define in your wp-config (at the top, newline, after <?php ) with name MP_WARM_CACHE_NO_LOGGING_AT_ALL and value "yes"
-Example
+Example<br>
+Please check https://plugins.trac.wordpress.org/browser/warm-cache/trunk/readme.txt#L38 DO not copy directly below due to the "curly quotes"<br>
 define('MP_WARM_CACHE_NO_LOGGING_AT_ALL', 'yes');

 = How to run a cronjob? =